baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 ### Closed expressions of an intersection type

-We would like to point out that there are some values of an intersection type.
+We would like to point out that there are (non-trivial) values of an intersection type.
 For example, we can write overloaded functions where the match construct can serve the purpose of introducing
 intersections: